Princedart9/Calulator-Application/README.md

 # Calulator-tut
 Simple Project for fun
 <br>
-Text pad and coloring feature
+Only simple feature are working